tteeoo/usr/README.md

 * neovim
 * xdg directories

-See [tteeoo/dwm](https://github.com/tteeoo/st) for my window manager.

-See [tteeoo/st](https://github.com/tteeoo/st) for my terminal emulator.

 See [3ximus/gruvbox-gtk](https://github.com/3ximus/gruvbox-gtk) for my gtk themes.

+See [tteeoo/suckless](https://github.com/tteeoo/suckless) for some of my other programs and their configuration.